saira2021skipq/SkipQ/Sprint4/README.md

 > **_NOTE:_**
 As a prerequisite, you need to install [python](https://www.python.org) on cloud9 ([Login](https://us-east-2.console.aws.amazon.com/cloud9/home?region=us-east-2)).
 In these instructions we're based on aws services
-If you don't need to use cloud9, we still recommend to use cloud9 because it has linux setup created.
+If you don't need to use cloud9, we still recommend using cloud9 because it has a linux setup created.

 ## Local steps
 ### Creating a token